MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/service-principal-password.md

 ---
 title: Work with Azure service principals with a password – Azure CLI | Microsoft Docs
-description: Learn how to create and use service principals with the Azure CLI.
-Use service principals with a password to gain control over which Azure resources can be accessed.
+description: Use service principals with a password to gain control over which Azure resources can be accessed.
 manager: jasongroce
 author: daphnemamicrosoft
 ms.author: daphnema
-ms.date: 08/2/2023
+ms.date: 08/16/2023
 ms.topic: conceptual
 ms.service: azure-cli
 ms.tool: azure-cli